 Great foods for people with yeast intolerance

-Probiotic yogurt: While you should try to keep your overall dairy consumption down, eating live yogurt regularly may actually help keep your intestines healthy by helping ‘good’ bacteria flourish and so keep yeast levels lower.
+Probiotic yogurt: Eating live yogurt regularly may actually help keep your intestines healthy by helping ‘good’ bacteria flourish and so keep yeast levels lower.

 Peppermint tea: This also helps fight excessive yeast production in your body.